Skip to main content

 Using Inputs

-Metadata is an object created during the execution of a Plugin and Actions.
-It contains various values that help you run other processes or automation.
-See more examples in the Metadata documentation.
+Metadata is an object created while running a Plugin or Action.
+It contains information that can help you run other processes or automation steps.

 Using Jinja